danmills0/danmills0.github.io/index.md

 In my own time I'm a keen maker and have worked in [the University of Edinburgh’s community makerspace](https://www.ucreatestudio.is.ed.ac.uk/) as a technician and marketing manager.
 I also enjoy a selection of sports, in particular cycling, swimming, football, climbing and squash.
 I'm happy to give you a game of pretty much anything though!

 I enjoy reading, and am hoping to do more writing.
-My [writings](writing) include book reviews and reflections on govement science policy, amoungst other things.
+My [writings](writing) include book reviews and reflections on government science policy, amongst other things.
+In general I admire good story telling.
+In that spirit, if you'd like to know what I'm reading and watching I will endeavour to keep my [Goodreads](https://www.goodreads.com/user/show/112353520-daniel-mills) and [Letterboxd](https://letterboxd.com/danmills/) accounts up to date.

 ***